p44v9n/new-blog/posts/reserve-the-name-of-your-app-on-the-ios-app-store.md

 canonical: https://medium.com/sound-off/how-to-reserve-the-name-of-your-app-2752c0a4e91b

 ---
+_This post is part of our series about building my startup Sound Off.
+You can see all our posts, including from co-founders Rory & Elly, over on_ [_Medium_](https://medium.com/sound-off)_._

 It’s really simple to reserve the name of your iPhone app in the Apple app.
 Years ago there used to be [a ‘bad guy’ way](https://blog.salsitasoft.com/apples-new-app-name-reservation-policy/) of doing this, involving rejecting the app yourself so a name could be preserved indefinitely — but Apple has since changed their policies about name reservation.

 There used to be an expiry limit for reserving your app name — initially, it was 90 days, then it rose to 120 days and in 2015 to 180 days — but that time limit has now been removed.